 - inability to concentrate

 In the case of shock, a person may at first experience any of the above signs or symptoms.
-Over time, without immediate medical attention, a person may become unconscious.
+If you notice signs of shock, such as cold and clammy skin, very rapid breathing, a bluish skin tone, or a weak and rapid pulse in yourself or someone else, call 9-1-1.
+Without immediate medical attention, a person may become unconscious.

 Making the Diagnosis